mackorone/mackorone.github.io/_posts/2023-01-18-2022-lake-george-triathlon.md

 - Wetsuits help prevent shock when you hit a cold pocket of water mid-swim
 - Wearing gloves for bike rides doesn't just look cool - it helps prevent blisters
 - Wearing a tri suit underneath a wetsuit is restrictive.
-Instead, it's much more comfortable to only weat the bottom half during the swim (if it's a one-piece, roll down the top half around your waist and stuff it underneath your wetsuit).
+Instead, it's much more comfortable to only wear the bottom half during the swim (if it's a one-piece, roll down the top half around your waist and stuff it underneath your wetsuit).
 - Eating too much after big workout leads to bloating during the week